cleatherbury/Automatically_Generate_a_PDF_send_it_by_email/README.md

 # Automatically Generate a PDF and send it by Email

 ## Introduction
 You work for a company that sells second hand cars.
 Management wants to get a summary of the amounts of vehicles that have been sold at the end of every month.
 The company already has a web service which serves sales data at the end of every month but management wants an email to be sent out with an attached PDF so that data is more easily readable.
+This code __imports emails.py and reports.py.__
 ## What you’ll do

 >* Write a script that summarizes and processes sales data into different categories